Spokane Indians

 The Spokane Indians are a Minor League Baseball team located in Spokane Valley, the city immediately east of Spokane, Washington, in the Pacific Northwest.
 The Indians are members of the High-A Northwest League (NWL) as an affiliate of the Colorado Rockies.
 Spokane plays its home games at Avista Stadium, which opened in 1958 and has a seating capacity of 6,752.

 From 1958 through 1982, excluding 1972, the Indians were in the Triple-A Pacific Coast League (PCL).
 They were members of the Class A Short Season Northwest League from 1955 to 1956, in 1972, and from 1983 to 2020.
 The NWL operated as the High-A West in 2021 and was elevated to the High-A level.
-They have won 12 league titles: four in the PCL and eight in the NWL.
+They have won 12 league titles: four in the PCL and nine in the NWL.
 The Spokane region has over a century of history in Minor League Baseball, dating back to the 1890s.

 History

 Before 1958

-Spokane's minor league history dates to 1892, when it fielded a team in the Pacific Northwest League.
+Spokane's minor league history dates to 1890, when it fielded a team in the Pacific Northwest League.
+The Spokane Club won the Northwest League pennant in its first season, overcoming teams from Portland, Seattle, and Tacoma, among others.
 The nickname Indians dates to 1903, when Spokane joined the Pacific National League, a predecessor to the Pacific Coast League and, at Class A, an elite minor league of the period, equivalent to Triple-A today.
 The Indians lasted only two seasons at that higher level before dropping to the Class B Northwestern League, which folded during World War I.

 In 1937, Spokane became a charter member of the Class B Western International League (WIL), the predecessor of the Northwest League.
 They played at Ferris Field from 1937 through 1942 and 1946 until folding during the 1954 season on June 21.

 Spokane was a charter member of the Northwest League, which debuted in 1955 as a Class B league.
 These Indians also played at Ferris Field, but folded after just two seasons, and the city went without minor league baseball in 1957.